 So how much insurance is enough?

-Being underinsured, while better than being uninsured, is still a risky situation that can hurt you financially in the event of an unfortunate accident.
+Being underinsured is a risky situation that can hurt you financially in the event of an unfortunate accident.

-To illustrate how much insurance every young Singaporean needs, we’ll look at an average Singaporean’s journey as he meets with an experienced financial planner to get right about of insurance coverage.
+To illustrate how much insurance every young Singaporean needs, let’s take look at an average Singaporean’s journey as he meets with an experienced financial planner to get right about of insurance coverage.